yifeikang/Microbiome_MiSeq/Log in.md

 ```

 Then type password

-type exit to log out
+-After finish your work, type `exit` to log out